Mohammad585/flutter_application_2/README.md

 ---

 ### In order to run the project you need the following:
-- Set up flutter enviroment
+- Set up flutter enviroment for [Windows](https://docs.flutter.dev/get-started/install/windows) or [Macos](https://docs.flutter.dev/get-started/install/macos)
 - To Test Android link the simulator
 - It is advisable to change the flutter the beta enviroment